teelahti/hpstr-jekyll-theme/_posts/2011-03-26-selecting-mvc-action-method-based-on-any-named-form-value.md

 {% endhighlight %}

-That is not too bad, but when more choices are introduced it gets worse and worse (i.e. more if-then-else’s).
+That is not too bad, but when more choices are introduced it gets worse and worse (i.e. more if-then-else's).
 Solution for this is very similar with the [ButtonAttribute approach](/blog/selecting-mvc-action-method-based-on-the-button-clicked): introduce an attribute that takes form element name, and list of accepted values.
 If there is a match the action method is selected, otherwise the search continues.
 Usage example: